jana falls

 Also known as Jana falls, think of it as a cluster of waterfalls and not just one waterfall.

-Winter is not the best time to visit waterfalls in the Himalayas, despite knowing the fact, I planned a one-day trip to Jana waterfall in the month of February.
+Winter is not the best time to visit waterfalls in the Himalayas, despite knowing the fact, that I planned a one-day trip to Jana waterfall in February.

 Why so?
-Because starting in January, and until March, I rented a 2-bhk house in Naggar, with an aim to travel all popular and offbeat travel destinations near Manali.
+Because starting in January, and until March, I rented a 2-bhk house in Naggar, to travel to all popular and offbeat travel destinations near Manali.
 Falling on the list was the popular Jana waterfall too.

 The most scenic part of the journey, moreover, starts from Naggar.

-If you are travelling from Manali, I recommend you start early and stop by at Naggar Castle.
-It is worth a half an hour stroll inside the Naggar Castle before continuing to Jana Falls.
+If you are travelling from Manali, I recommend you start early and stop by Naggar Castle.
+It is worth half an hour’s stroll inside the Naggar Castle before continuing to Jana Falls.

 As mentioned above, it is from the town of Naggar that the best of the best version of the drive begins, forcing travellers to stop by at a few places and click photos.

-There is a single lane road (from Naggar) for the waterfall which ends towards Bijli Mahadev Temple, that remains another popular tourist places in Himachal Pradesh.
+There is a single-lane road (from Naggar) for the waterfall which ends towards Bijli Mahadev Temple, which remains another popular tourist place in Himachal Pradesh.
 According to reports, the Shiva lingam in Bijli Mahadev temple gets mysteriously hit by lightning bolts every year, and hence the name.
-In Hindi, lightening is called Bijli.
+In Hindi, lightning is called Bijli.

 The road to the temple remains quite bad throughout the year, so 4×4 vehicles are only recommended.
 It is possible to hire a Gypsy from Manali or in Naggar.
 Again, the 30km road from Jana waterfall to Bijli Mahadev temple is quite a drive, surrounded by beautiful pine trees and oak forest.